squarrel/di_framework/README.md

 ## Usage

 Register dependencies in settings.py file.
 For user-defined classes to have access to the container, use the @di decorator.
+Scope of container: instance.

+Run example: `python main.py`
+Run tests: `pytest`

 ### Example Using @di decorator
 ```